 We’ve made progress towards this goal by creating a platform where we can learn and use digital skills, by working with innovative startups on projects that solve problems.

-We co-develop our curriculum with the needs of the companies, and we’re building our community through partnering with accelerators and other innovative ecosystems.
+We co-develop our curriculum according to the needs of companies, and we’re building our community through partnering with accelerators and other innovative ecosystems.